 The department of macroeconomics analyses economic fluctuations of important economic indicators as GDP, employment, and interest rates in the short and medium horizon, the impact of economic policy on these, and the institutional framework that determines long term growth and the business cycle.
 Founded on this research, the department offers policy advice.

-Employing 20 experts, the department covers a wide range of macroeconomic issues.
-The research focuses on development, implementation and application of quantitative macroeconomic models and the analysis of the interaction between the financial markets and the real economy.
+Employing 20 experts, the department is able to cover a wide range of macroeconomic issues.
+The research is focused on development, implementation and application of quantitative macroeconomic models and the analysis of the interaction between the financial markets and the real economy.

 Bottom-up or Direct?
 Forecasting German GDP in a Data-rich Environment